-- 1. From the Actions menu, select Remove Authorisation. - 2.
-Add a note, including the Jira reference, for the audit trail so colleagues can see why an authorisation was removed. - 3.
+- 1. Highlight a transaction in the View Transactions screen, then right click. - 2.
+Select Actions to display the available actions, then select Remove Authorisation. - 3.
+Add a note, including the JIRA reference, for the audit trail so colleagues can see why an authorisation was removed. - 4.
 Click Remove Now.

-Figure 21: Remove Authorisation screen
+Figure 42: Remove Authorisation screen

-9.2 Adjusting a Balance
+9.3 Adjusting a Balance